SeanDaniels/structures-algorithms/docs/_topics/02-hashing.md

 <br/><br/>
 At it's highest level, hashing is the act of associating some value into some other value.
 Hashing as a concept occurs in the realm of cryptography, with a heavy focus on developing secure and efficient functions for the association of data with a particular key.
 That topic is outside of the scope of this project.
 Here, I will focus on the basics of hashing in order to implement a hash table.

-An effective hashing function accomplishes meets the following parameters:
+An effective hashing function has the following parameters:
 - Creates a reasonably unique key for each element
 - Computes quickly